 Horderns Road, Chapel-en-le-Frith, High Peak, Derbyshire SK23

-The small church is an attractive feature in an inter-war residential area, faced in local stone, designed in a simple Gothic Revival architectural style and domestic in scale.
+The small church is an attractive feature in an interwar residential area, faced in local stone, designed in a simple Gothic Revival architectural style and domestic in scale.
 The interior is well- proportioned and lit, and retains a set of pine pews.
-The sanctuary has recently been re-ordered using salvaged and new fittings, as part of a return to a more traditional liturgy.
+The sanctuary has been reordered using salvaged and new fittings, as part of a return to a more traditional liturgy.

 The domestic-scale church is built in a simple Gothic Revival style, faced in snecked sandstone with a sweeping Westmorland slate roof.
 The nave and sanctuary are under one three-bay roof with a flat-roofed porch facing the road to the east.
 The liturgical east end faces west.
 Windows are either low stone mullioned windows or tall triple lancets within large gables to side elevations.
 The sanctuary is lit by a small plain three-light window set high above the altar, probably an insertion, filled with 1950s stained glass of the two martyrs.
 The nave windows are glazed with plain leaded glass.